Good to have you along on this post-Christmas day, December 26th.

 We've got more FEMA disaster payments than you can shake a stick at.

-Which is not to say in some and a calamity of that sort, disaster rate shouldn't be appropriate, but it is to say that understand what you're getting into.
+In fact, the GAO just said not long ago that they have now estimated $1 billion worth of waste in disaster aid over Hurricane Katrina, which is not to say in a calamity of that sort, disaster aid shouldn't be appropriate, but it is to say that understand what you're getting into.

-Massive hundreds of millions of dollars in waste.
+Massive, hundreds of millions of dollars in waste.

 Because nobody's careful when somebody else is picking up the tab.